assely/documentation/nonce.md

 <a name="outputing-nonces-inputs"></a>
 ### [Outputing Nonce Inputs](#outputing-nonces-inputs)

 If you need to add nonce inputs to your form there is `fields` method that will help you.
-It outputs html inputs markup with already generated tokens.
+It outputs HTML inputs markup with already generated tokens.

 ```php
 Nonce::fields('token-key');